 To taste:

-A little extra for sunny days: the charming little inner courtyard which offers during the summer season a great hidden and quiet terrace far from the street.
+The little extra for warmer days: the charming small interior courtyard that offers a great hidden terrace during the summer season, quiet and tucked away from the street.

 _